DhavalVachhani/DockerLearning/NodeJs+MySql (Docker)/nodejs-mysql-docker.md

 - MySQL runs inside Docker on **port 3307**.
 - Node.js connects to it using `127.0.0.1:3307`.
 - Simple Express API performs CRUD operations on the `users` table.

-Now you can use this as a base project and push it to your **GitHub** 🚀.